 Scuba Dive for Shipwrecks

 There’s a world of unseen history to explore in the Key West abyss around the Atlantic ocean and the Gulf of Mexico.
-Lost Reef Adventures is just one of many dive companies that offers ship wreckage scuba diving in the Keys.
+Lost Reef Adventures is just one of many dive companies that offer underwater visits to hsitoric ship wrecks in the Keys.
 One sunken ship available for underwater exploration is the USNS Gen. Hoyt S. Vandenberg, a World War II ship that was purposely sunk in 2009 to act as an artificial reef.

 Visit a Butterfly Haven